I am a type 2 diabetic who takes 5 insulin injections a day. For me, insulin has been life-changing.

 Right before I started taking insulin, my ketones were high.
 It was scary.
-My husband and I were contemplating going to the hospital to help bring them down, but a nurse encouraged me to take my insulin for a few days first and see how my ketones were afterwards.
+My husband and I were contemplating going to the hospital to help bring them down, but a nurse encouraged me to take my insulin for a few days first and see how my ketones were afterward.
 I had just recently been prescribed insulin.

-I had some ketone strips that I used to take at home tests.
+I had some ketone strips that I used to take at-home tests.
 A negative ketone result (which non-diabetics will have) made the strips a light peach color.
-Light ketones were pink and moderate to high were purple to dark purple.
+Light ketones were pink, and moderate to high were purple to dark purple.
 My results were always purple.
 It was terrifying.

 It felt awful, too.
 Every diabetic knows what I mean when I talk about how having high blood sugar makes you feel weird.
 You feel exhausted, cranky, sick, and miserable.
 Having high ketones was that feeling on steroids.
-I was terrified every night that I wouldn't wake-up in the morning.
-I'd go into this really deep, intense sleep at night and it was so difficult for me to wake-up in the morning.
-It felt wrong, like my body wanted to sleep forever and I was light-headed and exhausted all the time.
+I was terrified every night that I wouldn't wake up in the morning.
+I'd go into this really deep, intense sleep at night, and it was so difficult for me to wake up in the morning.
+It felt wrong, like my body wanted to sleep forever, and I was light-headed and exhausted all the time.

 Within days, my ketones went down to peach again.
 I got so excited, I danced around my house.
 I felt so much better and more alive.

-Low carb diets can help some diabetics, but when your diabetes progresses past a certain point (or if you are a type 1 diabetic), it just won't work.
-Your body needs carbs sometimes and if it's not able to process any of them at all, it can send you into a coma.
+Low-carb diets can help some diabetics, but when your diabetes progresses past a certain point (or if you are a type 1 diabetic), it just won't work.
+Your body needs carbs sometimes, and if it's not able to process any of them at all, it can send you into a coma.